 As parents, we are placing the safety of our precious children into the hands of bus and school staff on a daily basis.
 We should be able to do so without fear, but the reality is we must be vigilant advocates for our children at all times.

 So what can we do to help ensure the safety of our kids?

-- Talk to your school district: Ask if there is a camera installed on your child’s bus, ask how long the recordings are archived and how you can request to review video if you have reason to suspect a problem.
+- If there are no cameras installed, talk to your school district: Abuse can still happen, but with cameras, it can be proven and addressed.
+Ask if there is a camera installed on your child’s bus, ask how long the recordings are archived and how you can request to review video if you have reason to suspect a problem.
 Confirm that personnel background checks are done and ask if bus drivers and monitors receive specialized training prior to working with children with disabilities.